 Semi-Detachable Clip Style

 Another style of clip is semi-detachable.
 This hip bucket is also removable but in a different way.
 The clips are essentially clipped in a loop around your tool belt.
 Once the clip is unhinged, nothing remains of the hip bucket on the belt.
 This style clip is helpful for window cleaners who feel more comfortable with taking the entire clip off of the tool belt, perhaps to make room for other tools.

 Slide On Detachable Clip Style

 Another style of connecting your hip bucket to your tool belt is referred to as a slide on, detachable clip, and is specific to the Moerman brand.
 This style clip can slide your hip bucket on and off your belt, as well as give you the ability to detach the hip bucket while leaving the clip on the belt.
 This style also keeps the hip bucket high on your leg.

 Fixed Clip Style

-As we mentioned before, it is important to make certain that your tools will fit with the brand of hip bucket you choose.
-With that said, another thing to consider is that some wide body channels have a hard time fitting in the smaller “squeegee” slots.
+As we mentioned before, it is essential to make sure that your tools will fit with the brand of hip bucket you choose.
+With that said, another point to consider is that some wide-body channels have difficulty fitting in the smaller “squeegee” slots.

 And there you have it!
 Hip buckets explained, dissected, and discussed.
-Next time your in the market for a hip bucket or two, be sure to reference this post to make sure you are getting EXACTLY what you want.
+Next time you’re in the market for a hip bucket or two, be sure to reference this post to make sure you are getting EXACTLY what you need.
 Also, feel free to download the hip bucket/tool guide to make sure that your tools will work with the hip bucket of your choosing (or vice versa).
-If you have any unanswered questions about hip buckets, comment below with you questions and email address and we will be sure to answer them.
+If you have any unanswered questions about hip buckets, comment below with your questions and email address, and we will be sure to answer them.